-Depending on the products you use, edge control can come with a world of problems.
+Depending on the product you use, edge control can come with a world of problems.
 Everything from the wax leaving streaks of white on your edges to the pomade running down your face as soon as the sun touches your hair.

-Dampen hair and tie it down
+1. Dampen hair and tie it down

 Be careful not to apply too much water to your edges or else the edge control will appear white and look unpleasantly cakey once it settles onto your hair.

 After you’ve styled your edges to your liking, take a tight headband* or a folded silk or satin scarf and place it over your hairline.
 Tie it tight enough to press down your edges and leave it on for 5-10 minutes.

 When it is time to remove the scarf, carefully lift it off your edges to avoid creating fly aways.
 After that, your edges will be properly slicked down and should remain free of frizz all day.

 The key to using two or more hair products at the same time is to start off with using just a little bit of each.
 This rule is especially true when using both an edge control and hair gel because using too much can make your hair look super white and waxy, and you definitely don’t want that.

 For the best results, apply a thin layer of edge control and then secure it with a dab of maximum hold hair gel.
 Be sure to stay away from gels that harden your hair or flake after drying to avoid crunchy looking edges.